 Planning for Resilient Communities

-Land Use Policy & Disaster Risk Management.
+Land Use Policy for Disaster Risk Management

-This course was made for gateway community leaders, planners, and anyone seeking solutions for rising disaster risks and the impact they have on communities.
-Our goal is to equip participants with foundational knowledge for understanding wildfire and flood risks while highlighting strategies and policies used by real-world communities across the West to minimize risk, reduce insurance costs, and support sustainable growth.
+This course was designed to help gateway community leaders, planners, and anyone seeking solutions for rising disaster risks and the impact they could have on their communities.

 Lessons in this course include: